allenai/scispacy/docs/index.md

 ### Data Sources

-SciSpaCy models are trained on data from a variety of sources.
+scispaCy models are trained on data from a variety of sources.
 In particular, we use:

 *   **[The GENIA 1.0 Treebank](https://nlp.stanford.edu/~mcclosky/biomedical.html)**, converted to basic Universal Dependencies using the [Stanford Dependency Converter](https://nlp.stanford.edu/software/stanford-dependencies.shtml).